ltabis/electron-dev-environment/README.md

 The ```send()``` method will then be able to send data through the "new-valid-channel" and "another-valid-channel".

-To call them from the renderer processes, use:
+To call those methods from the renderer processes, use:

 ```
+// This will send 'data' over the 'new-valid-channel' to the main process.
 window.communication.send('new-valid-channel', data);
 ```
+Check the app code for further examples.

-> Typescript configuration
+### Typescript configuration

+You can change your typescript configuration in the tsconfig.json file.
+See this [link](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for examples.

+### Lint configuration

+You can configure your own 'rules' to check your code base healthiness.
+See this [link](https://github.com/eslint/eslint#configuration) for examples.

-> Github Action configuration
+### Github Action configuration

+The action is separated in multiple steps:
+- Checkout the code to the VM.
+- Setup node using the [setup-node](https://github.com/marketplace/actions/setup-node-js-environment) action.
+- Install dependencies using yarn.
+- Transpiling TS files.
+- Using ESLint on your TS files.
+- Setup a chromedriver using the [setup-chromedriver](https://github.com/marketplace/actions/setup-chromedriver) action (to launch spectron)
+- Run all your tests.
+- Build you app.
+(Only on an ubuntu machine for now)

+You can add or remove any step you want.
+Whatch out for the chromedriver though, without it you cant launch your spectron tests has the VM isn't setup to support it.

 ## Notes

-This app has only been tested on an **ubuntu 19.04** and **20.04 LTS**, I will notify you when it will be tested on all plateforms.
+- This app has only been tested on an **ubuntu 19.04** and **20.04 LTS**, it will be tested on OSX and Windows in the future.

-The github actions pipeline is only testing the app on an ubuntu machine at the moment.
+- The github actions pipeline is only testing the app on an ubuntu machine at the moment.